quyse/inanity/README.md

 [Wiki pages on GitHub](https://github.com/quyse/inanity/wiki/Start)

-## License
+## Licensing

 All the code is mine (Copyright (c) Alexander Bich aka Quyse Lert) except third-party code in `deps` directory.
 All my code was written from scratch.
 * My code is licensed under MIT.
-See LICENSE file.
+See `LICENSE` file.
 * All third-party code allows permissive licensing in some way.
-See NOTICE file for the full list of libraries and licenses.
+See `NOTICE.md` file for the full list of libraries and licenses.